 The webinar has been recorded and is available for purchase.
 Please select the links for pricing and forms.

-The presenter discusses what a pharmaceutical company should do when their excipient supplier won’t allow an on-site audit.
+The presenter discussed what a pharmaceutical company should do when their excipient supplier won’t allow an on-site audit.
 For various reasons, excipient manufacturers are not always able to accommodate site audits by all their customers.
 However, the FDA encourages - and may soon expect - that pharmaceutical companies include site audits as a part of their excipient supplier qualification process.
 Currently site audits of excipient manufacturers are encouraged by the Falsified Medicines Directive, which has recently been adopted as guidance by PIC/s.
 So, what is a pharmaceutical company to do?

-This webinar will introduce several alternatives to 2nd party audits that should satisfy current and emerging regulations in this area.
+This webinar introduced several alternatives to 2nd party audits that should satisfy current and emerging regulations in this area.

 1. Identify alternatives to excipient manufacturer audit by the customer